 Transition

 SEN support will include a plan for effective transition between phases of education.
 The chronology of support and involvement includes a section for completion by the class teacher at points of transition.
+Information will also be passed to the next school via a pupil Passport and information on CPOMS.
 This will be completed in a timely way so that the receiving establishment has all the relevant information they require.
 The SENCo will support the class teacher.

 Education, Health and Care Plans (EHCP)